ajpawlicki/tgc-workshop/README.md

 These stretch goals are just suggestions.
 If you think of anything cool to build out this system, feel free to jam on whatever interests you!

 - Make each component of our app listen on port 3000, instead of 3001 and 3002.
 You will need to update the existing Kube services to map the correct ports.
-Note how Kubernetes services make it so we don't have to worry about allocating different localhost ports for our apps anymore!
+Note how Kubernetes/containers services make it so we don't have to worry about allocating different localhost ports for our apps anymore!

 - Write a script called `bin/build-and-deploy` for each component that will build the docker image and deploy to our local kubernetes cluster.
 Make sure to put it in `.dockerignore`.
 Then write another that will build and deploy the entire 3-part system.

+- Create a dedicated [Kubernetes namespace](https://kubernetes.io/docs/concepts/overview/working-with-objects/namespaces/) for these apps, and move the deployments + services to that namespace

+- Create a [Kubernetes secret](https://kubernetes.io/docs/concepts/configuration/secret/), and have the Queue verify that secret is present in every request before it alters the queue

 - Make the subscriber component truly "subscribe", instead of just being a reader -- use sockets, or some existing framework, to implement real subscription behvavior.